sourcetoad/vision-camera-plugin-barcode-scanner/README.md

 ## Installation

-make sure to install both the `vision-camera-plugin-barcode-scanner` and `react-native-reanimated` plugins
+make sure to install both the `@sourcetoad/vision-camera-plugin-barcode-scanner` and `react-native-reanimated` plugins

 **npm**
 ```sh